 Abstract.
-Scientific research, respect for the environment, and passion for photography merged into an exceptional heritage of images collected by the researchers and technicians of the National Institute of Oceanography and Applied Geophysics - OGS.
-The images were taken during past scientific expeditions conducted all over the world to widen scientific knowledge in the fields of earth and ocean sciences, to raise environmental awareness and conservation of natural resources, and to mitigate natural risks.
+Scientific research, respect for the environment, and passion for photography merged into an exceptional heritage of images collected by the researchers and technicians of the National Institute of Oceanography and Applied Geophysics (OGS).
+The images were taken during past scientific expeditions conducted all over the world to widen scientific knowledge in the fields of Earth and ocean sciences, to raise awareness on the environment and conservation of natural resources, and to mitigate natural risks.

 In this paper, we describe a photographic exhibition organized using some of the OGS images to draw public attention to the striking effects of global warming.
 In the artistic images displayed, the glaciers were the protagonists.
-Their infinite greyishblue shades and impossible shapes were worthy of a great sculptor, and the boundaries with rocks or with the sea were sometimes sharp and dramatic and sometimes so nuanced that they looked like water colours.
+Their infinite greyish blue shades and impossible shapes were worthy of a great sculptor, and the boundaries with rocks or with the sea were sometimes sharp and dramatic and sometimes so nuanced that they looked like watercolours.